azimi93/PEBS-Implementation-for-CPS/README.md

 ## 📖 Overview

-This repository contains the official implementation of the **PEBS (Potential Energy Boundary Surface) method** for the paper hybrid game-theoretic security assessment of cyber-physical power systems (CPPS) under partial-information multi-agent reinforcement learning (MARL).
+This repository contains the implementation of the **PEBS (Potential Energy Boundary Surface) method** for the paper hybrid game-theoretic security assessment of cyber-physical power systems (CPPS) under partial-information multi-agent reinforcement learning (MARL).